Japan Rail Pass for Families: How to Choose Between JR and Regional Passes in 2025

 Q: Where to buy the Japan Rail Pass?

-A: You can purchase the Japan Rail Pass online through official authorized vendors or directly at select major JR train stations in Japan.
-Buying online in advance is generally recommended for convenience and often provides a better price, particularly for international travelers.
+A: Families can buy the Japan Rail Pass online from authorized vendors or at select JR ticket offices in Japan.
+Buying in advance is recommended, as it’s usually cheaper and more convenient, especially for international travelers arriving with kids.

 Q: Can foreigners buy the Japan Rail Pass online?